 What You Need to Know About the FAMILY Act

-The Family and Medical Insurance Leave, or FAMILY, Act would allow paid time off for people to take care of a newly born or adopted child or a seriously ill family member or to recover from their own illness.
+The Family and Medical Insurance Leave, or FAMILY Act, would allow paid time off for people to take care of a newly born or adopted child or a seriously ill family member or to recover from their own illness.
 Senator Kirsten Gillibrand (D-NY) and Representative Rosa DeLauro (D-CT) once again introduced the legislation in 2019; Gillibrand first introduced a FAMILY Act bill in 2013 and made family leave part of her campaign for president that was launched in March 2019.
+(She suspended her campaign in August 2019.)

 The proposed law would provide up to 12 weeks of paid leave at 66 percent of a person's monthly salary each year, with a maximum amount of $1,000 a week.
 The family or medical leave would be funded through a 0.2 percent payroll tax paid by employees and employers.
 The legislation would create an Office of Paid Family and Medical Leave within the Social Security Administration to administer the benefits.